-5. Reporting Maintenance Faults
+6. Reporting Maintenance Faults

 Both emergency and non-emergency maintenance problems on the main site should be reported immediately to the porters at the Holywell Lodge.
 Faults in the Sports Ground buildings should be reported to the Weston Buildings Lodge.
 The porters will take the relevant action, including contacting out-of-hours the relevant trade staff.
-Faults can also be reported using the online reporting system, for which a link can be found on the Dean's pages of the website and at the bottom of the College's home page.
+Faults should also be reported using the online reporting system: maintenance@new.ox.ac.uk

-6. Pets
+7. Pets